Can You Sue a University if a Student Athlete is Sexually Assaulted?

 Negligent Recruitment and Supervision of Student Athletes

-When a school recruits an athlete with a known history of violence, harassment, or sexual misconduct without taking precautions, the school can be held responsible if that athlete harms someone on campus.
+That access should come with rigorous background checks and ongoing oversight.
+When a school hires or retains someone with a known history of misconduct without taking precautions, the school can be held responsible if that person later harms a student athlete.

-Negligent supervision is a related claim that focuses on what happens after recruitment.
-Coaches and athletic staff have day-to-day contact with athletes and are often in the best position to recognize warning signs.
+Negligent supervision is a related claim that focuses on what happens after hiring.
+Athletic directors, administrators, and senior staff have day-to-day contact with their programs and are often in the best position to recognize warning signs.
 If supervisors observe troubling behavior and do nothing, the institution may share liability for what follows.

 Common warning signs that courts have considered relevant include:

-• Prior arrests or criminal charges, including those that were later dropped
+- Prior arrests or complaints against a coach, trainer, or staff member, including those that were later dropped

-• Disciplinary records from a previous school or athletic program
+- Disciplinary records from a previous school, team, or athletic program

-• Documented complaints by other students, staff, or community members
+- Documented complaints by athletes, parents, staff, or community members

 When red flags exist and the school does nothing, the resulting harm is often considered foreseeable.
 Foreseeability is a key concept in negligence law, and it can transform a tragic incident into a clear case of institutional fault.